5 Cheap Android Standalone Smartwatches under $200

 Cheap Android Standalone Smartwatch

-What all of these Android standalone smartwatches have in common is 4G LTE, Android 7.1 with full access to the Play Store, and cameras – whether they be front-facing or on the side.
-All of them have a heart-rate monitor with built-in fitness applications, Bluetooth, and GPS.
+All of these Android standalone smartwatches have 4G LTE, Android 7.1 with full access to the Play Store, and cameras – whether they be front-facing or dual, GPS, Bluetooth, heart rate monitoring, and Fitness Apps.

 The design, memory and internal storage, waterproof rating, removable straps, and battery capacity will vary depending on the model.
-There is an app that can be used to pair them to a smartphone, but it isn’t necessary.
-They are designed to be standalone devices with their own sim card.
+All of them use the WiiWatch 2 app to sync notifications and health data with your smartphone if you want, but it isn’t necessary as they are designed to be standalone devices with their own sim card.

 Lastly, all of these Android Smartwatches are well under $200.
-I’m not saying that they are better or worse than companion devices like the Samsung Gear or Huawei watches, but you should know that you have options.
+I’m not saying that they’re better or worse than companion devices like Samsung, Huawei, or Fossil watches, that is your decision to make.
+You should just be aware that you have more options than what is advertised.

 Obviously, there are pros and cons to every piece of technology.